Robert Timlin

 Robert James Timlin (July 26, 1932 – January 17, 2017) was a United States district judge of the United States District Court for the Central District of California.

 Education

 Timlin earned his Artium Baccalaureus degree from Georgetown University in 1954, his Juris Doctor from Georgetown University Law Center in 1959, and his Master of Laws from Georgetown University Law Center in 1964.

 Career

-Prior to his federal appointment, Timlin served as Associate Justice of the 4th District Court of Appeal in California, the Municipal and Superior Court for Riverside County, Corona City Attorney, and as an Assistant United States Attorney.
-Prior to coming to California, Timlin worked as a Special Attorney for the United States Department of Justice, Criminal Division.
-He was appointed to the California Court of Appeal by Governor George Deukmejian and to the federal bench by President Bill Clinton.
+Timlin was in the United States Army as a Private, First Class from 1955 to 1957.
+He was later a law clerk and attorney for the Pennsylvania Railroad Company from 1959 to 1960 and entered private practive from 1960 to 1961.
+Timlin then became a Trial Attorney at the Criminal Division of the United States Department of Justice from 1961 to 1964.

+From 1964 to 1966, Timlin served as Assistant United States Attorney of the Central District of California.
+On leaving that role, he was in private practice for one year until he became the City Attorney of Corona, California, a position he held from 1967 to 1970.